teamcfadvance/BlogCFC5/install/readme.txt

 /client/admin/entry_comments.cfm
  * New template for handling comments on entry page

+/client/admin/entries.cfm
+ * Added url.adminview to "View" links, which allow viewing of draft entries in Admin mode

 /client/admin/entry.cfm
  * When changing a draft entry to being released, the posted date is updated with the current date/time
  * Added "Comments" tab for viewing entry-related comments
  * Added fix to handle some pathing issues with images directory

+/client/tags/getmode.cfm
+ * Added check for url.adminview, which sets params.releasedonly to false so draft messages can be viewed

 /org/camden/blog/blog.cfc
  * Added htmlToPlainText() to variables being output in cfmail subject attributes--this replace entities such as an em-dash or ellipse with their plain text representation